gabriel-ferr/RecurrenceMicrostatesAnalysis.jl/docs/src/tutorial/quantifiers.md

 ### Computing disorder for compatible time series

-Consider a scenario in which a long time series is split into multiple windows. [`RecurrenceMicrostatesAnalysis`](@ref) provides a compact interface to compute the disorder for each window.
+Consider a scenario in which a long time series is split into multiple windows.
+RecurrenceMicrostatesAnalysis.jl provides a compact interface to compute the disorder for each window.

 As an example, consider a time series with 50,000 points consisting of a sine wave with added white noise, alternating every five windows:
 ```@example disorder